About the Award

 In praise of Commissioner Murphy, former NYPD Commissioner William J. Bratton was quoted in the New York Times as saying: “In a profession that has very few giants, it is safe to say [Murphy] was a giant in policing.”
 Commissioner Murphy, in his book Commissioner and elsewhere, reflected on leading change and the resentment often faced as a result by noting that reformers do not seek these changes because they dislike policing or police officers but rather because of their love for the profession.

-Nominations must be received by October 5, 2022, to be considered.
+Nominations must have been received by October 5, 2022, for consideration.

 Award Frequently Asked Questions

 The award is open to all law enforcement professionals, sworn or non-sworn, from federal, state, local, and tribal jurisdictions.
 Nominees may be active or retired.

 Yes, self-nominations will be accepted.